ash-sh3/SQL-business-analytics-portfolio/README.md

 * I prioritize **business questions** and map them to KPIs (e.g., retention\_90d, revenue\_30d, ltv\_90d).
 Each query is designed to answer a specific stakeholder question (Product, Marketing, CS, Finance).
 * I use cohort analysis, segmentation, counterfactuals, and operational exports to move from insight → action.
-* For production use, I recommend converting these SQL snippets into idempotent models (dbt) with tests and monitoring.

-## Reproducibility (how to run locally)

-1. Create a SQLite DB and load `portfolio_dataset_rich.csv` into a table named `users`.
-2. Run the SQL snippets above (they are ANSI-compatible; update `date_trunc`/percentile functions for your SQL dialect if needed).
-3. Export actionable lists as CSVs and hand them to Product/Marketing for targeted experiments (A/B tests).

-## Contact & Next Steps

-If you'd like, I can:

-* Convert these SQL snippets into a runnable `analysis.sql` and `run.sh` (SQLite) that outputs the sample result CSVs used above.
-* Build a short Jupyter notebook that visualizes 2–3 of these results (retention curve, LTV vs CAC scatter, actionable user export).
-* Produce a 1-page decision memo to include in the repo.

----

 <div align="center">
   <h3>Let's Connect</h3>
-  <p>I build analyses that drive product and commercial decisions — if you'd like this packaged for your portfolio, I can prepare the runnable repo artifacts.</p>
   <a href="https://www.linkedin.com/in/muhammad-ashraful/">
     <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>
   </a>
 </div>
-"# sql-business-analytics-portfolio"